Diagonalization of Polynomial-Time Deterministic Turing Machines via Nondeterministic Turing Machines: Introduction

-Almost all complexity theory experts notice that the proof technique used to prove $\mathcal{P}\neq EXP$, i.e., {\it diagonalization}, would also apply verbatim if we added an arbitrary oracle $O$.
+To this day, almost all complexity theory experts notice that the proof techniques used to prove $\mathcal{P}\neq EXP$, i.e., {\em diagonalization techniques}, would also `apply verbatim' if we added an arbitrary oracle $O$.
 Thus, for any oracle $O$, we have $\mathcal{P}^O\neq EXP^O$.
-However, if we used similar techniques to show that $\mathcal{P}\neq\mathcal{NP}$, then it would also follow that $\mathcal{P}^O\neq \mathcal{NP}^O$ for all oracle $O$, which contradicts the above result.
-This is the so-called ``Relativization Barrier," which most complexity theory experts think that any proof technique leading to $\mathcal{P}\neq\mathcal{NP}$ should overcome.
-This viewpoint is somewhat reasonable but not absolutely correct.
-Personally, the motivation of \cite{BGS75} is to prove $\mathcal{P}\neq\mathcal{NP}$ via relativize, i.e., a proof technique invariant to adding oracles.
-Indeed, if for all oracles $O$ we can prove that $\mathcal{P}^O\neq\mathcal{NP}^O$, then it is clear that $\mathcal{P}\neq\mathcal{NP}$.
-But, the inverse is not necessary true, i.e., $\mathcal{P}^O\neq\mathcal{NP}^O$ for all oracle $O$ is not a necessary and sufficient condition for $\mathcal{P}\neq\mathcal{NP}$. \footnote{ For example, in the case where the set of $P^O$ is not enumerable, as will be explained below in detail.}
+However, if we used similar techniques to show that $\mathcal{P}\neq\mathcal{NP}$, then it would also follow that $\mathcal{P}^O\neq \mathcal{NP}^O$ for all oracle $O$, which contradicts the result of \cite{BGS75} above.
+This is the so-called ``Relativization Barrier," which almost all complexity theory experts think that any proof technique leading to $\mathcal{P}\neq\mathcal{NP}$ should overcome.
+Simultaneously, this is also the most notable difficulty on the road to attacking this problem in the direction of $\mathcal{P}\neq\mathcal{NP}$ prior to our work.
+Based on the original perspectives given in \cite{BGS75}, it seems that the motivation of \cite{BGS75} is to prove that $\mathcal{P}\neq\mathcal{NP}$ implies that $\mathcal{P}^O\neq\mathcal{NP}^O$ for all oracle $O$, via relativization, i.e., a proof technique invariant to adding oracles, but nevertheless we prefer to regard that $\mathcal{P}\neq\mathcal{NP}$ is not necessarily a necessary and sufficient condition for $\mathcal{P}^O\neq\mathcal{NP}^O$ for all oracle $O$.\footnote{ For example, in the case where the set of $P^O$ is not enumerable, as will be explained below in detail.} Likewise, we prefer the point of view that the conclusions \cite{BGS75,Yao85} (i.e., there exists an oracle $A$ such that $\mathcal{P}^A\ne\mathcal{NP}^A$) imply that $\mathcal{P}^A=\mathcal{NP}^A$ for all oracle $A$ is not necessarily a necessary and sufficient condition for $\mathcal{P}=\mathcal{NP}$.

+On the other hand, the role of relativization in complexity theory is interesting and important and has been a central theme in complexity theory for almost two decades.
+Following the work \cite{BGS75}, much effort was expended to find contradictory relativizations for other open problems in complexity theory.
+A major part of this effort revolved around obtaining relativized results about the polynomial time hierarchy and its relationship to other classes; see e.g., \cite{HCCRR93}.
+For example, contradictory relativizations for various unsolved problems regarding the polynomial hierarchy were found (see e.g., \cite{HCCRR93}).
+These and other results led to a strong belief that problems with contradictory relativization are very hard to solve and are not amenable to current proof techniques, i.e., the solutions of such problems are beyond the current state of mathematics (see e.g., \cite{Hop84, HCCRR93}).

+In addition to the ``Relativization Barrier," some theorists in relativized worlds also developed the so-called ``Algebrization Barrier;" See \cite{AW09}.
+Also, the reader can find some interesting discussions about these barriers in the reference \cite{AB18}.